bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 **Note:** A reboot might be needed for a successful login

-10. Adding a compute node
+11. Network node
 =========================

-10.1.
+11.1.
 Preparing the Node
 ------------------

 * Update your system::